FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Frances Itani

-The Canadian Frances Susan Itani, (née Hill, 1942) is a poet, essayist and fiction writer.
-Frances graduated in nursing but, after attending writing classes, decided to be a writer.
+The Canadian French Susan Itani, (née Hill, 1942) is a poet, essayist, and fiction writer.
+Although Frances graduated in nursing she decided to be a writer.
 Since the end of the 1970s, she has published children's books, short stories, poetry, and novels.

 Itani's novel "Deafening" (2003), set in the early 20th century, tells the story of Grania, a young girl who, as a result of scarlet fever, lost her hearing.
-The work shows the various problems arising from deafness and the difficulties in inclusion: acceptance by the affected person, by family members and the community, and the resources available to facilitate inclusion.
+The book discusses deafness-related challenges, focusing on inclusion and acceptance issues for the affected person, families, and communities.
 In the novel Grania is sent to the School for the Deaf, in a nearby town, making possible a life with new friendships, opportunities, etc.

 9. Home Fire (2017)